epochxero/project-proposals/README.md

 # Project Proposals
 Repository to gather and share ideas eventually spurring discussions and possibly implementations.
-Please adhere to the proposal template.
+Please adhere to the proposal template below.

-**Title**
+## Title

+### Summary:
-**Project Summary**: 3 to 5 paragraphs detailing the research.
+3 to 5 paragraphs detailing the research.

+### Areas of Study:
-**Areas of Study**: Domains that are valuable/needed.
+Domains that are valuable/needed.

+### Minimum required skills:
-**Minimum required skills**: Skills required to participate in the project.
+Skills required to participate in the project.